CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 ## Configure the NetQ CLI

-Two methods are available for configuring the NetQ CLI:
+There are two ways to configure the NetQ CLI:

 - Run NetQ CLI commands on the switch
 - Edit the configuration file on the switch